EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 10.md

 “I’m gonna move my hand now okay?”

 I stayed silent as my eyes took in the bright light outside.

-“Surprise\!
-It’s my farewell gift\!”

 A mass of yellow petals bloomed in front of my eyes.

 “My mom said they represent strong bonds.”

 Yellow alstroemerias.

-“Let’s all three of us meet up again\!”
+“Did you get one from Karrie too?”

 It smelled disgustingly sweet.

-“You, me and Karrie\!”

 I felt my mind go blank.

-TODO: ctrl+f just, something, that, suddenly, fix verbs, stuff, anything, everything, really, very, usually